-- 4. When you run the client application that invokes the Web Service, specify certain properties to indicate the SSL implementation that your application should use.
-In particular: - To specify the Certicom SSL implementation, use the following properties
+- 3. If you added @Policy or @Policies JWS annotations in your JWS file, compile and redeploy your Web service as part of the normal iterative development process. - 4.
+When you run the client application that invokes the Web service, specify certain properties to indicate the SSL implementation that your application should use.
+In particular: - To specify the Certicom SSL implementation, use the following properties where trustStore specifies the name of the client-side truststore that contains the list of trusted certificates (one of which should be the server's certificate).
+To disable host name verification, also specify the following property:

-'''

--Djava.protocol.handler.pkgs=weblogic.net

--Dweblogic.security.SSL.trustedCAKeyStore=trustStore
+-Djava.protocol.handler.pkgs=weblogic.net -Dweblogic.security.SSL.trustedCAKeyStore=trustStore

-'''
+-Dweblogic.security.SSL.ignoreHostnameVerification=true

-- -Dweblogic.security.SSL.ignoreHostnameVerification=true - To specify Sun's SSL implementation, use the following properties:
+To specify Sun's SSL implementation, use the following properties:

-'''

 -Djavax.net.ssl.trustStore=trustStore

-'''